 “Considering 2014’s anemic Christmas season, I predict Sears Holdings’ net worth will fall into negative territory when it reports fiscal-year 2014’s results.
 When a company has little cash, negative working capital, and a negative net worth, it is painfully insolvent.
 I also predict that when Sears declares bankruptcy, the talking heads on CNBC and Bloomberg TV will not call Eddie Lampert onto the carpet and question Sears’ reckless stock buyback program running from 2005 to 2011.”

-So, that’s what was going on in the upper echelon of Sears; the corporate executives (which I like to call corporate politicians, for obvious reasons) were secretly stripping the company down to its bare bones, enriching themselves at the expense of the 130-year-old company—long a mainstay of American culture—until there was nothing left to pick from the bones, and the company collapsed into bankruptcy.
+So, that’s what was going on in the upper echelons of Sears; the corporate executives (which I prefer to call corporate politicians, for obvious reasons) were secretly stripping the company down to its bare bones, enriching themselves at the expense of the 130-year-old company—long a mainstay of American culture—until there was nothing left to pick from the bones, and the company collapsed into bankruptcy.
 Sad, yes—but far from surprising.
-We see this all the time in today’s business world, especially in America’s prevailing dog-eat-dog culture.
+We see this all the time in today’s dog-eat-dog business world.
 And—just like government politicians—we rarely, if ever, see corporate politicians go to jail for financially raping a company while systematically lying to its shareholders about it.

-I worked at a Sears hardware store back in 2007-2008; it was a stand-alone Hardware & Appliance store in Avon, Indiana, located out in the suburbs of Indianapolis.
+I worked at a Sears hardware store back in 2007-2008; it was a stand-alone Hardware & Appliance store in Avon, Indiana (now defunct) located just west of Indianapolis.
 I had only applied for a part-time job, but during the interview, when my related knowledge and experience became apparent, I was hired on the spot, full time.
-Two weeks later, I was promoted to Tools & Hardware Lead, and shortly thereafter was moved into management, opening and closing the store, running shifts, etc.
+Two weeks later, I was promoted to Tools & Hardware Lead, and shortly thereafter was moved into shift management, opening and closing the store, running shifts, etc.

-Before long, I had repeat customers coming in asking for me, calling on the phone asking for me.
-Since we were located out in the suburbs—bordering on rural—and this particular facility specialized in tools & hardware, we had a strong base of DIY home improvement customers, contractors, and quite a few farmers.
-(I’ll never forget: after helping an old farmer to identify a piece of equipment he found in his barn and didn’t know what it went to, he looked at my manager behind the counter, pointed at me out on the floor, and said loudly, “You guys NEED a guy like him here!”
+Before long, I had repeat customers coming into the store and/or calling on the phone asking for me.
+Since we were located out on the edge of town—bordering on rural—and this particular facility specialized in tools & hardware, we had a strong base of DIY home improvement customers, contractors, and quite a few farmers.
+(I’ll never forget: after helping an old farmer to identify a piece of equipment he found in his barn and didn’t know what it went to (it was an arbor for his old drill press), he looked at my manager behind the counter, pointed at me out on the floor, and said loudly, “You guys NEED a guy like him here!”
 One of the biggest complements I’ve ever received!)

 Regardless of all this, unfortunately, I was constantly in trouble with the company.
 See, I was so busy helping customers find (and purchase) what they were looking for, what they needed for their projects (whether they knew it or not coming in) I didn’t have much time for selling what Sears wanted me to sell.
 You see, Sears wasn’t interested in customer service, building a base of repeat customers, selling to customers what customers wanted to buy; Rather, Sears was interested in selling what Sears wanted to sell—a death wish by any measure.

-Seriously—regardless of how well I was running the store, training my people, building a repeat customer base, and increasing sales, I was literally yanked into the office regularly and scolded and/or written up for not “making my numbers” (by selling worthless extended warrantees, merchandise replacement plans, opening credit cards, signing up Sears rewards cards—all those things that nobody with any sense wanted or needed, but Sears wanted me to sell because they were high-percentage (in some cases 100%) profit items.
+Seriously—regardless of how well I was running the store, training my people, building a repeat customer base, and increasing sales, I was literally yanked into the office regularly and scolded and/or written up for not “making my numbers” (by selling worthless extended warranties or merchandise replacement plans, or having people apply for a credit card—all of which nobody with any sense wanted or needed, but Sears wanted me to sell because they were high-percentage (in some cases 100%) profit items.

-My mantra quickly became: “The only people Sears treats worse than its customers are its employees.”
+It wasn’t long before my mantra became: “The only people Sears treats worse than its customers are its employees!”

 Though I loved helping people with their projects, the employment situation at Sears was one of the worst I’ve ever experienced—with the exception of perhaps Borders bookstore, and we all know how well that monstrosity ended (and, BTW—they were running their stores in much the same way as Sears—the main difference being that Borders idiotically handed their entire customer base over to Amazon, thus driving the stake into their own heart).

-Sears, like Borders, was extremely top-heavy, as typically happens when a company (or any organization, association, corporation, government, etc.) becomes institutionalized, and thus loses sight of its original purpose—meaning the company, in and of itself, becomes its own reason for its existence, and its own survival becomes the top priority, rather than the performance of the functions and services that made it successful in the first place.
-The phenomenon of institutionalization always spells slow death for any organization, and today we are seeing this phenomenon come to fruition on a society-wide scale—including at the governmental levels.
+Sears, like Borders, was excessively top-heavy, as typically happens when a company (or any organization, association, corporation, government, etc.) becomes institutionalized, and thus loses sight of its original purpose.
+Being institutionalized means the company has become its own reason for its existence, and its own survival and thriving becomes its top priority—as well as the priority of its individual employees who have become dependent upon it—rather than serving or otherwise creating value for its customers, members, patrons, etc. which it was originally established to serve, and which made it successful in the first place.
+The phenomenon of institutionalization always spells slow death for any organization, and today we are seeing this phenomenon come to fruition society-wide—including (and especially) at all levels of government.

 But back to Sears wanting me to sell what Sears wanted to sell, rather than what customers wanted to buy: when the managers or owners of a company become focused on the secondary objective of making money, you can rest assured: that company is doomed, management has lost its way.
 Because contrary to popular belief, a company’s primary objective is NOT to make money; rather, it is to provide value to, and serve, its customers.
-The money, or profit, is secondary—it’s how they gauge how successfully they are performing their primary objective of providing value and serving its customers.
-(I’ve written of this in more depths here).
+The money, or profit, is secondary—it’s how they gauge how successfully they are performing their primary objective of serving and providing value for its customers.
+(I’ve written of this in more depth here).
 Sears just wanted to make money; Sears was not interested in providing value to, or serving, its customers.
-But it doesn’t work that way.
-And they are now seeing this reality, as bankruptcy looms.
+But a successful business doesn’t work that way—and they are now seeing this reality, as bankruptcy looms.

 Also, at the time, people didn’t realize that Sears had been acquired by Kmart in 2004, shortly after Kmart had emerged from bankruptcy.
 So, it’s no longer Sears, it’s Kmart.
-It’s not the Sears my parents’, and their parents’ generations had come to know and trust.
-And it was sad, as I watched these older generations coming in and expecting the old Sears—the quality goods, the quality service, the trustworthy reputation—only to be disappointed, perplexed, and typically leave with empty hands, never to return.
+It’s not the Sears my parents’ generation, and their parents’ generation, had come to know and trust.
+And it was sad, as I watched members of these older generations come into the store, and I could tell they fully expected the old Sears—the quality goods, the quality service, the trustworthy reputation—only to be disappointed, perplexed, and typically leave with empty hands, never to return.

-I knew that once those older generations of customers stopped shopping at Sears—either through frustration or simply by attrition—that would mark the end of the company.
-Little did I know that the upper echelon, the executive management, was at the same time hard at work cannibalizing the company from the top down.
+And I suspected that once those older generations of customers ceased shopping at Sears—either out of frustration or sadly as a result of attrition—then that would mark the end of the company.
+Little did I know then that those in the upper echelons—the executive management—was at the same time already hard at work cannibalizing the company from the top down.

-Eventually, I fled the company, screaming and flailing.
-And funny—my manager, being the upright, virtuous man that he was (an ex-cop, if that tells you anything), blocked me on Facebook after I quit!
-And another manager—a long-time friend his—was reportedly terminated by the company and personally escorted from his store, allegedly for employee theft.
-Grand company I was keeping, while employed with a corporation rife with incompetence, ineffectiveness, disingenuousness, and outright criminality.
+Eventually, I’d had enough, and left the company.
+And funny—my manager, being the upright, virtuous man that he was, blocked me on Facebook after I quit!
+And another manager—a long-time friend and cohort of my manager—was reportedly terminated by the company and personally escorted from his store by security, allegedly for employee theft.

-And since the time of my judicious exit, Sears has been closing stores across the nation (Sears Holdings also owns The Great Indoors, which, at least here in Vegas, closed its doors some years ago).
+And since the time of my judicious exit, Sears has been closing stores across the nation (Sears Holdings also owned The Great Indoors, but closed all of those stores between 2005 – 2012).